Spinach and Havarti Phyllo Casserole…just look at that crust! Flaky, buttery crust!

 I need to cook with Greek ingredients more often!
 I mean wow, this blew the family away!
 There is so much flavor in the dish and the phyllo dough is just so good.
 I mean like really good.
 And the fact that it’s oozing with creamy cheese just makes it that much better!

-If you are not familiar with phyllo dough it is paper-thin sheets of dough used for making pastries.
+Phyllo dough is often used to make pastries.
+It is a paper-thin sheet of dough.
 It is commonly used in a lot greek inspired dishes.
-I put my own little twist on this dish and used some spicy italian chicken sausage and creamy Havarti cheese!
+I put my own little twist on this dish and used some spicy Italian chicken sausage and creamy Havarti cheese!

 Another bonus, this dish is impressive enough to make for a dinner party and can be prepared in advance and even frozen for a quick and delicious weeknight meal.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 - 1 pound spicy Italian chicken sausage removed from casings

 - 1/2 cup oil packed sun dried tomatoes*